nest/nest-simulator/doc/htmldoc/hpc/threading.rst

 Pinning threads allows you to control the distribution of threads across available cores on your system, and is particularly useful in high performance computing (HPC) systems.

-Although allowing threads to move can be beneficial in some cases, we find for NEST, pinning threads typically decreases run time because NEST balances the work load internally.
+Allowing threads to move can be beneficial in some cases.
+But when threads move, the data that is to be processed needs to move too.
+With NEST, each thread gets allocated a specific set of data objects to work with during simulation (due to the round robin distribution).
+This means that when a thread moves, it cannot perform any computation until its specific data gets to the right place.
+This is called *cache misses*.
+For this reason, pinning threads typically decreases run time.
 See our overview :ref:`handling threads with virtual processes <sec_virt_proc>`.

 There are different types of pinning schemes, and the optimal scheme will depend on your script.
 Here we show two different example schemes.